cerebral/cerebral/docs/guides/http.md

 ## Per request configuration

 These options are also available when doing specific requests.
-For example we want to post some data using the older url encoded format:
+For example we want to post some data using the url encoded format:

 ```js
 function getUser({ http, state }) {